 Finally, at the end, the orbs of light that appeared in your bedroom.
 I just want to be with my parents.
 You reached out to touch them.

-I remember getting the call from Mom.
+I remember getting the call from Mom while I was away at college.
 She told me about it through sobs.
 It’s everywhere.
 I wasn’t worried though.
 I thought that you would simply drive it away like you did with the man in your garden.
 You fought for longer than they expected.
-They didn’t know you, how strong you were.
-How stubborn.
+They didn’t know you, how stubborn you were.
+I think that stubbornness is underrated.

 It could not go on forever, although I thought it would.
 A world without end.

 At the cemetery I took one last look for you as the service concluded.
-The priest let us sprinkle holy water on the casket, and as I stood before it, I remembered that you had been there the whole time.
-You were in that little box.
-A coffin that monks made just for you in the style of their own.
+The priest let us sprinkle holy water on the casket, and as I stood before it, I had to face that you had been there the whole time in that little box.
+It was a coffin that monks made just for you in the style of their own.
 The wood not red or brown, but almost purple, your favorite color.
 It was simple though you were not.

 It was fitting that we brought you to be buried at the monastery where you were born.
 Everything had come full circle.
 All beginnings lead to an end, and sometimes that end is exactly where we started.

 As they lowered the casket I thought about how you had been in my room the night before.
-How my radio had been softly playing when I walked in, a strange song with a dissonant beat on a station I never listened to.
+How my radio had been softly playing when I walked in, a strange song with a dissonant beat on a station I never listened to, and couldn’t find again after I turned the radio back on.
 You always talked about how spirits liked to toy with electronics.
-I remember how the television in your apartment would turn on and off for no reason, and you thought you saw a face in it one time.
+The television in your apartment would turn on and off for no reason, and you thought you saw a face in it one time.

 Mom asks now all the time if you’re with her.
 Sometimes she sees something moving out of the corner of her eye.
 On vacation she asked again, are you with me?
 She saw a perfume bottle with your name on it twenty minutes later.

-At the cemetery I looked at the green hills surrounding us.
-Still and mellow.
-Washed clean.
+At the cemetery I looked at the green hills surrounding us, still and mellow, washed clean.
 Just Mom and I were there then.
 The grave filled in, a bouquet of bright flowers crowning the fresh soil.
 I thought about you being there forever.
 Some thought it was sad to leave you there alone, but I didn’t.
-You always liked being alone, and the rain had ebbed, letting faint sunbeams seep through the clouds.
+You always liked being alone, and the rain had ebbed, faint sunbeams seeping through the clouds.